Destination Risk Register

 Brazil

 Brazil is a constitutional, multiparty republic governed by a democratically elected government.
 Elections are reported to be free and fair.
+There were reports that members of the security forces committed numerous abuses.
+The government did not always take credible steps to identify and punish officials who may have committed human rights abuses.

 The overall score indicates that there are substantial risks of potential human rights violations in this country.
 This may also include the tourism sector.
 Relevant risks for the tourism sector are, e.g.: